-Our charming and unique equestrian facility offers boarding for Resident-owned/leased horses and a riding program (lessons/trail rides) for Residents and their sponsored guests.
+Our charming and unique equestrian facility offers boarding for resident-owned/lesson horses and a riding program (lessons/trail rides) for residents and their sponsored guests.
 In addition, riders and non-riders alike enjoy various events at our facility, including summer Saddle Club barbeques, the Harvest Hoedown, Easter at the Equestrian Center and horse shows.

 In 1966, what is today’s Saddle Club of Laguna Woods Village formed to promote interest in horse and horsemanship, to encourage riding programs and to host social events for members and guests.

 Today, the Equestrian Center continues to live up to its mission and, in fact, is the venue for the Village’s popular Easter egg hunt, delighting grandchildren and great grandchildren alike.Read More

 Advanced reservations are required for the riding program.
 All riders must be at least 10 years old and weigh no more than 200 pounds.
 Riders new to our program will be scheduled for a 25-minute assessment lesson to determine their ability to safely participate in lessons and/or trail rides.
 All participants in any horse-related activities must have a current annual waiver on file; waivers for those under age 18 must be signed by a parent or legal guardian.
 Helmets, boots and long pants are required for all riders (adults and youth).
 We have helmets and boots available for use at no cost.
 In addition to lessons and trail rides, horsemanship classes and clinics are offered throughout the year.

 For information regarding horse boarding, the riding program or events at the facility, please call the Equestrian Center office at 949-597-4275.

 Business hours: 9 a.m. to 3 p.m., Wednesday through Sunday

 Tour hours: Wednesday and Thursday at 2 p.m.; Friday, Saturday and Sunday at 12:30 and 2 p.m.